Kaczynski: No question of Polish EU exit

 "These manipulations are the work of a sect, which is misleading public opinion," he said.

-If the German federal tribunal examined matters of EU law back in 2009, then "I see no reason why we [Polish people], should feel complexed about it and shouldn't be able to ask the same questions of the Polish Constitutional Tribunal," Ziobro said.
+If the German federal tribunal examined matters of EU law back in 2009, then "I see no reason why we [Polish people] should feel complexed about it and shouldn't be able to ask the same questions of the Polish Constitutional Tribunal," Ziobro said.

 The debate on "Polexit" comes ahead of Polish local elections on 21 October and general elections next year.

-PiS is polling in first place with about 40 percent of the vote, but fears on EU relations could harm support, with 70 percent of Polish people telling a recent EU survey that they viewed membership as a "good thing".
+PiS is polling in first place with about 40 percent of the vote, but alarm bells on EU relations could harm support, with 70 percent of Polish people telling a recent EU survey that they viewed membership as a "good thing".